protocolbuffers/protobuf/ruby/README.md

 Installation from Source (Building Gem)
 ---------------------------------------

-Protocol Buffers uses the [ffi](https://github.com/ffi/ffi) gem to provide a new unified C-based implementation across Ruby interpreters based on [UPB](https://github.com/protocolbuffers/upb).
+Protocol Buffers has a new experimental backend that uses the [ffi](https://github.com/ffi/ffi) gem to provide a unified C-based implementation across Ruby interpreters based on [UPB](https://github.com/protocolbuffers/upb).
 For now, use of the FFI implementation is opt-in.
 If any of the following are true, the traditional platform-native implementations (MRI-ruby based on CRuby, Java based on JRuby)